Alternative civilian service

 Alternative civilian service, also called alternative services, civilian service, non-military service, and substitute service, is a form of national service performed in lieu of military conscription for various reasons, such as conscientious objection, inadequate health, or political reasons.
-See "labour battalion" for examples of the latter case.
 Alternative service usually involves some kind of labor.

 Definition

 Alternative civilian service is service to a government made as a civilian, particularly such service as an option for conscripted persons who are conscientious objectors and object to military service.

 Civilian service is usually performed in the service of non-profit governmental bodies or other institutions.
 For example, in Austria, men drafted for alternative civilian service mainly serve in healthcare facilities and retirement homes, while other countries have a wider variety of possible placements.

 Alternative service is often rejected by antimilitarist conscientious objectors, who still regard it as part of the military system.
 Many argue that it is not inconveniencing the military in any way, and in fact paints them in a good light.
 Moreover, in the past non-military service has often freed up people for work in the military, or enabled people to return to the military e.g. nursing.
 Those conscientious objectors who also reject alternative service are known as absolutists or total objectors.